 The compensation of the named executive officers is generally determined and approved at the beginning of each year or, if later, in connection with the commencement of employment of the executive, by our Board or the compensation committee.
-The following represent the base salaries which were effective for 2021 for the named executive officers following the consummation of the Business Combination.
-Each of our named executive officers received a base salary increase at the time of the Business Combination, as described below under "Employment Arrangements with Named Executive Officers."
+The following represent the base salaries which were effective for 2022 for the named executive officers.

-2021 Annual

-Name Base Salary (\$)
+Name 2022 Annual Base Salary (\$)

 Stephen T. Worland, Ph.D.
-550,000
+566,500

+Michael Byrnes 435,735

+Douglas Warner, M.D.
+450,000

 Premal Patel, M.D., Ph.D.
-490,000
+504,700

-Alana McNulty 400,000
+Alana McNulty 412,000

-Michael Byrnes 420,000